-33. How does this agreement need to be executed in order to ensure that it is valid and enforceable?
+33. How does this agreement need to be executed to ensure it is valid and enforceable?
 Does it need to be registered with any authority in your jurisdiction?

 Execution formalities

 If a party to the contract is an individual, they only need to sign it.